bitcoinj/bitcoinj.github.io/using-from-other-languages.md

 This page details how you can go about using bitcoinj from other languages.

+##Javascript

+Javascript can interop with Java using the Nashorn engine shipped in Java 8.
+We have a tutorial on this already!
+Check out the getting started guide to learn how to set this up and see some examples.
+Javascript programs that access Java libraries can be run from the command line using the "jjs" tool.
+There are projects that provide the Node.js API's as well.

 ###C++

 At the moment, the easiest way to use bitcoinj from C++ is to embed the JVM and use auto-generated JNI wrappers.
 Here's an example of what such a program looks like: